03 Jul Univariable and multivariable analyses

 - We can consider the following three types of analyses: single variable descriptive statistics, univariable analyses (often named univariable) and multivariable (often unproperly named multivariate) analyses

-- Descriptive analyses are used to describe the data, and are useful for detecting problems
+- Single variable descriptive statistics are used to describe the data, and are useful for detecting problems

-- Univariate and multivariable analyses allow statistical comparisons (obtaining a p-value), and only multivariable analyses allow confounding factors to be taken into account
+- Univariable and multivariable analyses allow statistical comparisons (obtaining a p-value), and only multivariable analyses allow confounding factors to be taken into account

 Before starting a statistical analysis, it is necessary to have a good knowledge of your data.
 What is the proportion of women?
 How old is the oldest patient?

-Descriptive analyses answer these questions, and have the advantage of:
+Descriptive statistics answer these questions, and have the purpose of:

-- To check the distribution of the data: are they normally distributed?
+- Checking the distribution of the data: are they normally distributed?

 It will therefore be necessary to find the real age of this patient or assign him a missing value.
-If this error is not detected and corrected, then statistical analyses taking into account age will be completely wrong.
+If this error is not detected and fixed, statistical analyses taking into account age will be completely wrong.

-Carrying out a descriptive analysis is therefore a prerequisite for any statistical analysis, whether univariate or multivariable.
+Analysing the descriptive statictics of the variables is therefore a prerequisite for any statistical analysis, whether univariable or multivariable.

-Graphs are an integral part of descriptive analyses because they allow you to quickly visualize the structure of your data.
+Figures are an integral part of the descriptive statistics because they allow to quickly visualize the distribution of the data.

 If the variable is qualitative, the table provides the number of subjects in each class; the graph represents the distribution in each class in the form of a bar graph.

-The purpose of univariate analyses is to answer the question: is the difference observed between my patients a real difference or is it due to chance?
-Univariate analyses are based on statistical tests, which provide a p-value (which is the probability that the observed difference is due to chance).
+The purpose of univariable analyses is to answer the question: is the difference observed between my patients a real difference or is it due to chance?
+Univariable analyses are based on statistical tests, which provide a p-value (which is the probability that the observed difference is due to chance).
 The choice of the appropriate test depends on the variables to compare.

 pvalue.io will automatically perform these tests in a table and generate:

-- A boxplot if you cross a numerical variable with a qualitative variable
+- A boxplot if you cross-tabulate a numerical variable with a qualitative variable

-- A bar plot if you cross two qualitative variables
+- A bar plot if you cross-tabulate two qualitative variables

-- A survival curves if you perform survival analyses
+- Kaplan-Meier curves if you perform survival analyses

-- A scatterplot if you cross two numerical variables, as well as the calculated linear relationship.
+- A scatterplot if you cross-tabulate two numerical variables, as well as the calculated linear relationship.

 Only a randomized trial can guarantee comparability of patient characteristics between groups.
 In this study design and only this one, univariate analyses alone are sufficient.
 Outside of a randomized trial, it is necessary to adjust with covariates.
 This is the purpose of multivariable analyses.

-Multivariable analyses allow confounding factors to be taken into account, by adjusting for these factors.
-They are therefore recommended when attempting to identify a statistical link between several variables.
-Multivariable analyses use more sophisticated statistical methods than univariate analyses, and are rarely available in software for non-statisticians.
+Multivariable analyses make it possible to take into account covariates, including confounding variables, by adjusting for these covariates.
+They are therefore recommended when attempting to identify a statistical relationship between several variables.
+Multivariable analyses use more sophisticated statistical methods than univariable analyses, and are rarely available in software for non-statisticians.